Diversity in swimming: De facto segregation

-Transition to Racial Segregation
+Transition to racial segregation

-Intimacy of Pools
+Pool intimacy

 In the 1920s during the first pool building boom in the United States, pools began to be gender integrated in an attempt to promote family, community, and the pool as a prominent area for socialization.
 As gender integration was implemented, racial segregation was simultaneously adopted due to the physical and visual intimacy of swimming attire and pool decks.
 Pools physically intimacy, stemming from the sharing of the same water, made way for racist assumptions determining that Black Americans were dirtier and thus had more diseases that white people could contract from swimming together.
-Also, because of the minimal coverage of swimsuits and close proximity of pool goers, the racist belief that Black men were “sexually aggressive” led to racial segregation of pools because white men didn't want Black men and white women to interact.
-The white community feared that integrated pools would allow Black men to “visually consume”, touch, assault, and rape white women.
+Also, because of the minimal coverage of swimsuits and close proximity of pool-goers, the racist belief that Black men were "sexually aggressive" led to racial segregation of pools because white men didn't want Black men and white women to interact.
+The white community feared that integrated pools would allow Black men to "visually consume", touch, assault, and rape white women.
 The threat of sexual violence on white women was the grounds by which pools were segregated.

+Racialized masculinity

+Early 20th-century prevailing social expectations deemed black men as overly masculine and as a perceived threat to white masculinity, sparking concerns that the presence of African American males in public pools would undermine white male supremacy.
+Thus, the exclusion of African American participants from certain spaces, including access to pools, was often motivated by an underlying desire to maintain racial segregation and uphold notions of white superiority.
+Using their positions of power, white men in city council authorities and social authority to perpetuate sentiments of fear and reinforce racial segregation.
+By enacting and enforcing discriminatory policies, these individuals sought to assert and maintain white supremacy, safeguarding their perceived social dominance and privilege.